Symbolics/hemlock/README.md

 ## Getting Started

 This guide explains how to set up and start Hemlock from a Common Lisp REPL.
+Also be sure to read the [wiki](https://github.com/Symbolics/hemlock/wiki) to understand where this version of Hemlock differs from the CMUCL documentation.

 ### Prerequisites